Click on the headings below to read about the project and for answers to some frequently asked questions.

 Cross Border Funding: We do not receive any sort of cross border funding or support - we note this because it is often assumed that we do!

-Landowner Contributions: With growing uncertainty around future funding for agriculture and forestry, particularly with the UK leaving the European Union, we felt the project would benefit from a more self-sufficient funding model.
-Last season 2016-17 we introduced landowner application fees to our planting schemes and these will stay in place for the coming 2017/18 season.
+Landowner Contributions: In 2016 we introduced landowner application fees to our planting schemes.
+With growing uncertainty around future funding for agriculture and forestry, particularly with the UK leaving the European Union, we felt the project would benefit from a more self-sufficient funding model.

 The application fees of €21.00 per tree pack contribute to the following costs: